ceydaulubas/my-countdown-app/README.md

 ## Usage

-1. Start the development server: `npm start`
+1. Start the development server: `ng serve`

 2. Open your browser and visit `http://localhost:4200`.